Blas Castaño: Seattle Mariners

 On August 11, 2023, Castaño signed a minor league contract with the Seattle Mariners and spent the rest of the season with the Double-A Arkansas Travelers.
 Castaño split the 2024 campaign between Double-A Arkansas and the Triple-A Tacoma Rainiers.
 In 29 games (26 starts) for the two affiliates, he accumulated a 5–8 record and 4.38 ERA with 108 strikeouts across 125 1/3 innings pitched.
 On November 4, 2024, the Mariners added Castaño to their 40-man roster to prevent him from reaching minor league free agency.

 Castaño was optioned to Triple-A Tacoma to begin the 2025 season.
 In 10 appearances (7 starts), he logged a 2-1 record and 3.43 ERA with 28 strikeouts across 44 2/3 innings pitched.
-On May 23, 2025, Castaño was promoted to the major leagues for the first time.
+On May 23, Castaño was promoted to the major leagues for the first time.
+He pitched in one MLB game, allowing three runs, including Robert Hassell III's first MLB home run, in the final three innings of a loss to the Washington Nationals on May 28.
+Castaño returned to Tacoma, where he pitched the rest of the season.

+Castaño was optioned to Triple-A Tacoma to begin the 2026 season.
+He made six appearances for the Rainiers, logging a 3-1 record and 1.42 ERA with four strikeouts across 6 1/3 innings pitched.
+On April 14, 2026, Castaño was designated for assignment by the Mariners.

+Colorado Rockies

+On April 21, 2026, the Colorado Rockies claimed Castaño off waivers.